-Rabdi (Rabri) is a popular North Indian dessert made by reducing milk and flavoring it with saffron and cardamom.
-Make it in a traditional way using my easy recipe.
+Rabdi (Rabri) is a popular North Indian dessert made by reducing milk and flavoring it with saffron and rose water (or cardamom).
+Make it the traditional way with my easy recipe.

-Add milk to a wide heavy bottom nonstick pan and bring it to a boil over medium-high heat, stirring frequently to avoid any scorching at the bottom of the pan.
+Add milk to a broad, heavy-bottomed nonstick pan and bring it to a boil over medium-high heat, stirring frequently using a silicone spatula to prevent scorching at the bottom of the pan.

 Once the milk comes to a boil, lower the heat to medium.